MCP Server (Preview)

 chatMessageId | string | The unique ID of this response message |

-citations | array | Sources and documents used to generate the answer |
+citations | array | Sources and documents used to generate the answer (see below) |

 error | object | Error details if the request failed (contains code and message) |